keylogme/keylogme-zero/README.md

 If your keyboard name appeared multiple times, try with all of them.

-For example, the output of the command for my corne keyboard is below and the name that worked is `foostan Corne`.
+For example, the output of the command for my corne keyboard is below and the name that worked is `foostan Corne`

 <details>
-  <summary>Output lsinput related to keyboard</summary>
+  <summary>Output of command lsinput related to keyboard</summary>

 ```sh
 /dev/input/event12